ndaneil/matterdoor/README.md

 <p align="center"><img src="./imgs/zap-zigbee.png" width="80%"></p>

 And there were no options to add Matter-specific endpoints.
-Then after saving the file, lots of options were removed from the `template.zap` file.
+Then after saving the file, lots of lines were removed from the `template.zap` file.
 (I could see this from the diff).
-And the example that I could previously comple no longer worked.
+And the example that I could previously compile no longer worked.
 After tedious debugging, I found what was going on.
 In the [source code of the ZAP generate script](https://github.com/project-chip/connectedhomeip/blob/master/scripts/tools/zap/generate.py#L87-L108) we have the following function for detecting the ZCL config files:

 ```python
 def detectZclFile(zapFile):